ncguilbeault/machinelearning-examples/examples/LinearDynamicalSystems/README.md

 .bonsai\Bonsai.exe
 ```

-Open the specific workflow example and start the bonsai workflow.
+Open the workflow example and start the bonsai workflow.